mdn/content/files/en-us/web/css/animation-timeline/index.md

 ### Setting an anonymous scroll timeline

 The `#square` element is animated using an anonymous scrollbar timeline, which is applied to the element to be animated using the `scroll()` functional notation.
-The timeline in this case is provided by the nearest parent that has a scrollbar in the block direction.
+The timeline in this particular example is provided by the nearest parent element that has (any) scrollbar, from the scrollbar in the block direction.

 #### HTML